The Royal Dutch Guide Dog Foundation A bird’s eye view of KNGF Geleidehonden

 Not just any puppy

 In the last 20 years, most of our dogs have originated from our own breeding programme.
 This programme has provided us with the best dogs for training as guide dogs.
 When it comes to both physical health and the required behaviour, these dogs are far more suitable than the dogs purchased from external dog breeders.
-We focus on a special mix of capabilities needed in dogs rather than concentrating on the external characteristics or the hunting/working attributes that pedigree dogs are bred for.
+We focus on a special combination of capabilities needed in dogs rather than concentrating on the external characteristics or the hunting/working attributes that pedigree dogs are bred for.
 Our dogs must be intelligent and active, and of a sweet, stable nature.
 Breeds commonly used are the Labrador and Golden Retriever, the German shepherd, and cross-breeds from these pedigree dogs.

 The majority of our puppies are bred for the purpose of being trained as guide dogs for the blind.
 25 to 30 brood bitches supply us with the necessary number of pups.
-Every year KNGF Guide Dogs breed approximately 150 puppies.
+Every year KNGF Guide Dogs breeds approximately 150 puppies.
 All puppies are born in so-called volunteer “brood bitch families” that take care of the brood bitch and their litter.
 At the age of 7 to 8 weeks, the pups leave their mother and siblings to explore the world.

 Puppy walking families